David Stupich

-David Daniel Stupich (5 December 1921 – 8 February 2006) was a member of the Legislative Assembly of British Columbia for most years from the 1960s to the 1980s, and a member of the House of Commons of Canada from 1988 to 1993.
+David Daniel Stupich (5 December 1921 – 8 February 2006) was a member of the Legislative Assembly of British Columbia from 1963 to 1969 and from 1972 to 1988, and a member of the House of Commons of Canada from 1988 to 1993.
 Stupich was born in Nanaimo, British Columbia to a coal miner.

 He served five years in the Royal Canadian Air Force.
 After the war, he used his veteran's grant to get a degree in agriculture at the University of British Columbia.
 He then became a chicken farmer and studied at night to become a Chartered Accountant.
 He donated his spare time to doing books for local service clubs.

 Provincial politics

 His first political campaign was an unsuccessful bid to become a member of the Legislative Assembly of British Columbia in 1949.
 He was the provincial CCF party candidate for the Nanaimo and the Islands riding.
+He was also an unsuccessful candidate in the 1952 and 1953 provincial elections.

 He entered provincial politics by winning the Nanaimo and the Islands riding in the 1963 British Columbia election.
 He was re-elected in the 1966 provincial election when the riding name changed to simply Nanaimo, but lost the riding to Social Credit candidate Frank Ney in the 1969 election.
-In the 1972 provincial election, Stupich defeated Ney and returned to the Legislature in the 1972 election, and remained a member until 1988.
-He introduced the Agricultural Land Reserve bill, which saved thousands of acres of farm land from the paver.
+In the 1972 provincial election, Stupich defeated Ney and returned to the Legislature, and remained a member until 1988.
+As Minister of Agriculture between 1972 and 1975, he introduced the Agricultural Land Reserve bill, which saved thousands of acres of farm land from the paver.
+He also served as British Columbia's Minister of Finance from October to December 1975.